 Netflix’s true crime documentary, Girl In The Picture, did its very best to tell the story of the tragic life and early death of Suzanne Marie Sevakis as well as how several years of investigation eventually uncovered her link to a number of siblings and the children she had for her step-father.
 It also reveals how Sevakis was failed by the institutions and people around her, all of whom should have done more to stop such a bizarre event from finding its way into the history books.

-Suzanne Mavekis is the oldest of her mother’s four children.
-She has two younger half-sisters named Amy and Allison Sevakis, as well as a younger brother named Philip Sevakis, and they all formed a family which would later involve Franklin Delano Floyd, the man who is as much central to the Suzanne Marie Sevakis story as Suzanne herself.
+Being the oldest of her mother’s children, Suzanne also had two younger half-sisters Amy and Allison Sevakis, as well as a younger brother Philip Sevakis who all made up a household of Sandi Willet.
+Eventually, this young family would welcome in the now notorious Franklin Delano Floyd, a man who is as much a part of the Suzanne Marie Sevakis tale as Suzanne herself.

-She Was Kidnapped By Her Step-father, Franklin Floyd at the Age of Five
+She Was Kidnapped By Her Step-father at Age Five

-Despite promising to care for Sandi’s kids during her incarceration, Floyd ended up doing the exact opposite of what he had promised by fleeing with his wife’s four children including Suzanne.
+Even though he assured Sandi that he would look after her children while she served her jail term, Floyd did the exact opposite by running away with all four children, including a young Suzanne.
 According to several reliable reports, Suzanne’s two younger half-sisters were immediately placed in foster care but she and her then-one-year-old brother Philip remained in her step-father’s custody.

 Somewhere down the line, Philip’s part in the story diminished until a man came forward in 2019 to reveal the fact that he was the Philip related to Suzanne Sevakis.
 DNA testing confirmed his assertions as well as the fact that he had been secretly adopted by a couple who raised him in North Carolina.